-“Curiouser and Curiouser” said Alice in Wonderland
+“Curiouser and Curiouser!” said Alice in Wonderland

 Thoughts and prayers for the people of Asheville, North Carolina and Valencia, Spain due to severe flooding.